Language contact: Borrowing of other language features

 The influence can go deeper, extending to the exchange of even basic characteristics of a language such as morphology and grammar.

-Newar, for example, spoken in Nepal, is a Sino-Tibetan language distantly related to Chinese but has had so many centuries of contact with neighbouring Indo-Iranian languages that it has even developed noun inflection, a trait that is typical of the Indo-European family but rare in Sino-Tibetan.
+Newar, for example, spoken in Nepal, is a Sino-Tibetan language distantly related to Chinese but has had so many centuries of contact with neighbouring Indo-Iranian languages that it has developed noun inflection, a trait that is typical of the Indo-European family but rare in Sino-Tibetan.
 Newar has also absorbed grammatical features like verb tenses.

 Also, Romanian was influenced by the Slavic languages that were spoken by neighbouring tribes in the centuries after the fall of the Roman Empire not only in vocabulary but also phonology.
 English has a few phrases, adapted from French, in which the adjective follows the noun: court-martial, attorney-general, Lake Superior.

 Direction of influence

 Linguistic hegemony

 A language's influence widens as its speakers grow in power.
 Chinese, Greek, Latin, Portuguese, French, Spanish, Arabic, Persian, Sanskrit, Russian, German and English have each seen periods of widespread importance and have had varying degrees of influence on the native languages spoken in the areas over which they have held sway.

-Especially during and since the 1990s, the internet, along with previous influences such as radio and television, telephone communication and printed materials, has expanded and changed the many ways in which languages can be influenced by each other and by technology.
+Especially since the 1990s, the Internet, along with previous influences such as radio and television, telephone communication and printed materials, has expanded and changed the many ways in which languages can be influenced by each other and by technology.